Dr-Horv/HorvBot/README.md

 # HorvBot
-Slackbot for assisting with our Bitbucket workflow using reactions
+Slackbot for assisting with our Bitbucket & GitHub workflows using reactions